 - Perhaps most popular is the financial aspect of 4 plexes.
 Many profitable owners of these builds will claim it’s easier to obtain conventional financing via a bank.
 Thus, a low and modest down payment is a huge bonus for many investors here.

 - Better still, an additional benefit not often discussed by many is the existing rent figure from your units.
 Many banks will consider this as a qualifying income on your loan application.
 Thus, you can look toward as much as 75% of this income when applying!

 - The loss of one rental income in one plex will not usually significantly impact your finances.
 Whereas in a house, should your renter move out – along with them goes their income.
 With a 4 plex, you’ll still continue to earn from your others until you fill that empty unit.
 Furthermore, it’s hardly likely that you’ll ever find all of your units empty all at the one time.

 - 4 Plexes can be a great introduction to the world of commercial building success.
 Once you’ve got to grips with your 4 plex, you’ll learn and retain some of the most valuable skills, strategies, and tactics for further employments.
+Add up to your home’s value by finding the most efficient way to cool your home.
 Thus, successful investors often then transfer their knowledge to the wider property market.

 Potential Disadvantages of Taking on a 4 Plex

 As with all financial investments, there’s cautionary advice you may want to consider beforehand.
 When considering a 4 plex, this can include:

 - Finding a piece of land and working from scratch is harder to do when it comes to 4 plexes.

 - The costs can easily increase dramatically once the work gets underway, and curveballs are thrown your way.
 This means you may overrun if you don’t have a contingency plan in place.